12 Health Care Stocks Moving In Wednesday's After-Market Session - Benzinga

 Gainers

-- Kintara Therapeutics KTRA stock moved upwards by 6.45% to $0.3.
-Trading volume for this security closed at 77.4K, accounting for 7.5% of its average full-day volume over the last 100 days.
-The company's market cap stands at $19.6 million.
+- Exicure XCUR shares rose 7.14% to $0.16.
+Today's trading volume for this security ended up closing at 175.2K shares, which is 1.2 percent of its average volume over the last 100 days.
+The company's market cap stands at $19.3 million.

-- Liquidia LQDA shares moved upwards by 6.2% to $5.82.
-The market value of their outstanding shares is at $374.4 million.

 Losers

-- Xilio Therapeutics XLO stock declined by 13.9% to $4.28 during Wednesday's after-market session.
-The company's market cap stands at $117.5 million.
+- Sio Gene Therapies SIOX stock declined by 23.72% to $0.46.
+At the close, Sio Gene Therapies's trading volume reached 141.2K shares.
+This is 30.4% of its average volume over the last 100 days.
+The market value of their outstanding shares is at $33.9 million.

+- Align Tech ALGN stock declined by 19.55% to $290.0.
+Today's trading volume for this security ended up closing at 227.8K shares, which is 26.9 percent of its average volume over the last 100 days.
+The company's market cap stands at $22.8 billion.
+As per the press release, Q1 earnings came out today.

-- Protagonist Therapeutics PTGX shares decreased by 5.88% to $18.6.
-The market value of their outstanding shares is at $903.0 million.
+- Viveve Medical VIVE stock declined by 10.12% to $0.8.
+The market value of their outstanding shares is at $8.4 million.

 This article was generated by Benzinga's automated content engine and reviewed by an editor.